Petra Mede: Career

-Mede hosted the Eurovision Song Contest 2024 in Malmö, with Malin Akerman.
+Mede hosted the Eurovision Song Contest 2024 in Malmö, with Malin Åkerman.

 In 2025, she was an interval performer in the final of Melodifestivalen 2025 and later in the first semi-final of the Eurovision Song Contest 2025 (guest appearing in the musical number "Made in Switzerland").
 She also co-commentated the Eurovision final for SVT.

 Personal life

 Mede is a polyglot, speaking Swedish, English, Spanish, Italian and French.
 Together with her former partner Mattias Günther, she has a daughter born in 2012.
 However, in 2015, it was confirmed that she and Günther had split.
 In 2022, she had another child.

 As of March 2024, Mede resides in Bromma, Stockholm.